AndrewSimon/tf-files/README.md

 3) In that VPC: Creates an Internet Gateway
 4) In that VPC: Creates Routing tables
 5) Creates a key pair - commented as you'll use an existing key pair
+6) Gets the SG CIDR blocks (list) from SSM
-6) Creates a Security Group
+7) Creates a Security Group
-7) Instantiate one server in one of the Public subnets
+8) Instantiate one server in one of the Public subnets
-8) As part of instantiation, assign the sg created earlier and adds a public IP
+9) As part of instantiation, assign the sg created earlier and adds a public IP

+## Create an SSM parameter via console UI (not coded here)
+1. Enter AWS Systems Manager
+2. Click Parameter Store
+3. Click Create Parameter
+4. Create a StringList type parameter with name used in your terraform
+5. Enter the CIDR list into values field, no spaces or quotes.
+E.g 123.123.123.123/32,224.242.224.0/24,10.0.0.0/16

 ## tf-files Install Instructions